• Skip to primary navigation

 Ingredients

-ingredients needed to make cream cheese sugar cookies with labels
+ingredients in cream cheese sugar cookies with labels

 • Cream cheese – make sure the cream cheese is softened before you start making your cookie dough.
 I recommend taking it out of the fridge for about an hour before mixing or if you’re in a pinch, sometimes I’ll heat it up in the oven for just a minute or two until softened.